Voltra/yavlphp/README.md

 This is due to the fact that the vast majority of use cases will use the request's variable to validate the form.

-Other than this, there are no differene in how the validation process is executed.
+Other than this, there are no differences in how the validation process is executed.